 This is supplemented by NFL Film Session, which is a show on NFL Network that shows documentaries using the NFL Films archive.

 NFL Network and NFL RedZone

-With NFL Game Pass you also get access to the NFL Network and its Film Archive, which includes some of the most explosively exciting games in NFL history; including the 20 Classic Super Bowl showdowns.
+With NFL Game Pass, you also get access to the NFL Network and NFL Film Archive, which includes some of the most explosively exciting games in NFL history.
+This includes the 20 Classic Super Bowl showdowns.
 You’ll also get to watch NFL RedZone without cable on Sunday afternoons which offers live look-ins at every Red Zone drive across the league during early and late afternoon action.